MICHELLE: Hey, MJ! What does a vegan zombie eat?

 Possibly I am not being critical enough.
 Bleach clearly has a lot of faults, chief among them that this whole Hueco Mundo arc is basically just a retread of the Soul Society arc.
 But I enjoyed these two volumes and look forward to the next pair, which will be here next month!
 In fact, we’ll be getting two new volumes of Bleach each month through December, which will bring us up to volume 53, just two behind Japan.
 A pretty smart move by VIZ, methinks.

-MELINDA: Well, and is there really a point to being critical of Bleach anymore?
+MJ: Well, and is there really a point to being critical of Bleach anymore?
 Yes, it’s repetitive, and yes, it stopped having much new to do or say many volumes ago, but there are reasons we keep reading it.
 I find it interesting that we’re basically reading for the same two characters (Orihime and Uryu) along with some of the other Soul Reapers (I’m partial to Yumichika and Ikkaku, for various reasons), and we cling to these loyalties and to the bits of enjoyable characterization that still crop up from time to time.

 MICHELLE: Exactly.
 I like Yumichika too, incidentally, and was happy to see him and Hisagi again.
 The fact that they’re both bishounen has a lot to do with that, I must admit.